 It clears your fundamentals on variety of topics like Investment vs Speculation, impact of Inflation on investing, pitfalls on timing the market.

-It stresses a lot on the psychology aspect of investing and lists down two main categories of investors – Defensive vs Enterprising.
+It stresses a lot on the psychology aspect of investing and classifies investors into two main categories – Defensive vs Enterprising.

 - The Defensive investor does not spend much time or effort in monitoring the market and seeks to build a conservative, stable portfolio.